 The Future of Low Code Infrastructure For Better DevOps Productivity

-It is expected that by 2023, more than 500 million apps will be available for download, while Gartner suggests during this period, the demand for better app development will grow at least five times fast.
+It is expected that by 2025, more than 750 Million Apps will be available for download, while Gartner suggests during this period, the demand for better app development will grow at least five times fast.
 Low-code is expected to drive this market by offering unprecedented development techniques and improved efficiency.

 Low code is known for its model-based design and how it helps improve the front- and back-end aesthetics.
 As the name suggests, it is a unique approach to developing software or applications that eliminate redundancies throughout the development, testing and delivery phase.
 The primary tool used for this is automation and abstraction.